dashpilot/gumroad-verify/README.md

 # gumroad-verify
 Verify a Gumroad license key

-Deploy to Vercel, and add the following environment variable in the Vercel Dashboard:
+Deploy to Vercel, and add the following environment variable in the Vercel Dashboard:\
-PRODUCT_PERMALINK
+PRODUCT_PERMALINK (Your Gumroad product's permalink)